awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VisibleToAllUsers`  <a name="cfn-elasticmapreduce-cluster-visibletoallusers"></a>
 Indicates whether the cluster is visible to all IAM users of the AWS account associated with the cluster\.
 The default value, `true`, indicates that all IAM users in the AWS account can perform cluster actions if they have the proper IAM policy permissions\.
 If this value is `false`, only the IAM user that created the cluster can perform actions\.
-This value can be changed on a running cluster by using the action\.
+This value can be changed on a running cluster by using the SetVisibleToAllUsers action\.
 You can override the default value of `true` when you create a cluster by using the `VisibleToAllUsers` parameter of the `RunJobFlow` action\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)